Oggyboggi/INF201---Deliverable-1/Deliverable1/README.md

 # INF201---Deliverable-1

-This repositary contains tasks for the first deliverable in INF201!
+This folder contains tasks for the first deliverable in INF201!

 The deliverable is mostly centered around Turtle and serves as an introduction to the basics of drawing with Turtle.